 Ignore those who seem to think every game is best with a mouse and keyboard.
 Forza Horizon 4 is not best played with a keyboard.
 Dead Cells is not best played with a keyboard.
 Mortal Kombat 11 is ridiculous with a keyboard.
 True, we play most games with a mouse and keyboard, but for PC gamers with ranging tastes, a good controller is a must.

-Microsoft's Xbox One controller set the standards by being the default, first-party option for one of the most popular consoles, while third-party controllers tend to mimic that.
-In this case, the standard is the best: I haven't found a controller better than the Xbox One Elite Controller for PC gaming, though the Astro C40 TR controller is very close.
+Microsoft's Xbox One controller sets the standards by being the default, first-party option for one of the most popular consoles, while third-party controllers tend to mimic that.
+In this case, the standard is the best: I haven't found a controller better than the Xbox One Elite Controller Series 2 for PC gaming, though the Astro C40 TR controller is very close.

 Though I've done some testing with first-person shooters, I've largely ignored the genre.
-While it may be important for console gamers, we're almost always going to use WASD for any kind of shooter.
-That in mind, the games I primarily used for testing are the ones mentioned above:
+While it may be necessary for console gamers, we're almost always going to use WASD for any kind of shooter.
+That in mind, the games I used mainly for testing are the ones mentioned below:

-Dead Cells: A game which requires excellent d-pad control and responsive face buttons.
+Dead Cells: A game that requires excellent d-pad control and responsive face buttons.

 Mortal Kombat 11: I've put a lot of hours into MK11 with both controllers and fight sticks, so I know how it ought to feel.
 If I can't crush an AI opponent as Sub-Zero, something isn't right.

-Forza Motorsport: I chose Forza primarily to test the analog sticks, which according to my preferences need three qualities: springy enough to quickly snap back to center, sensitive and resistant enough to make slight steering adjustments, and comfortably contoured so my thumbs aren't bloody stumps at the end of a few hours.
+Forza Motorsport: I chose Forza primarily to test the analog sticks, which according to my preferences, need three qualities: springy enough to quickly snap back to center, sensitive and resistant sufficient to make slight steering adjustments, and comfortably contoured.
+Hence, my thumbs aren't bloody stumps at the end of a few hours.